Economic Activities in United States: Primary, Secondary, Tertiary, and Quaternary

 Exports Activities of United States

-In 2024, the United States faces challenges of high public debt, growing inequalities, and lingering effects of COVID-19.
+As of 2025, the United States faces challenges of high public debt, growing inequalities, and trade and tariff tensions.
 Despite being a NATO leader and a major economic player, the country struggles with economic disparities and debt burdens.

 Sources